Madison (album)

-Madison is the second studio by American band Sloppy Jane.
+Madison is the second studio album by American band Sloppy Jane.
 It was released on November 5, 2021 by Saddest Factory and Dead Oceans.
 The album features a 21-piece orchestra recorded 200 feet below the earth in Lost World Caverns.
 It was preceded by two singles, "Party Anthem" and "Jesus and Your Living Room Floor".

 Madison was listed as the 44th best album of 2021 by Gorilla vs. Bear.

 Background

 Haley Dahl first conceived of the album in 2017 and it took her two years touring over thirty caves to find the right acoustics for the project.
-It is a concept album revolving around "exploring fantasy relationships" Recorded in Lost World Caverns in West Virginia, the album was originally intended to be recorded on the Great Stalacpipe Organ, but Dahl could not receive permission to use it, so she recorded in a different cave.
+It is a concept album revolving around "exploring fantasy relationships".
+Recorded in Lost World Caverns in West Virginia, the album was originally intended to be recorded on the Great Stalacpipe Organ, but Dahl could not receive permission to use it, so she recorded in a different cave.
 While the performers played in the cave, engineer Ryan Howe had to record the album in a car 90 feet above, since the humidity of the cavern would ruin the sound equipment.
 The entirety of the album was recorded over a two-week period in October 2019, with sessions lasting from 3 P.M. to dawn.